|Elliott Sound Products||Lighting Dimmers|

 The current is more-or-less a sinewave, and it will follow the current through the load.
 If the load has a good power factor, so does the sinewave dimmer.
 The composite load of a high power factor lamp and a sinewave dimmer is 'grid friendly' and won't annoy the electricity suppliers.
 The filter circuits that are used to remove the high frequency switching waveform must be very effective, or RF interference will be created that can cause problems elsewhere (radio and TV reception for example).

-A sinewave dimmer has the great advantage that it can be used with any load that's normally connected to the mains.
-Motors of all kinds, transformers (conventional or electronic) and even lamps that are not normally considered dimmable can be used (although only over a limited voltage range for most 'non-dimmable' loads).
+Although comparatively complex and expensive, sinewave dimmers have the great advantage that they can be used with any load that's normally connected to the mains.
+Motors of all kinds (but with great care to ensure they aren't overloaded at a reduced voltage), transformers (conventional or electronic) and even lamps that are not normally considered dimmable can be used (although only over a limited voltage range for most 'non-dimmable' loads).
 Some manufacturers have referred to their sinewave dimmers as being equivalent to an electronic transformer.

 Without filtering, the waveform will look like the red trace in the following graph.
 The 50Hz signal was switched with a 50% duty cycle at 50kHz, and the filtered waveform is shown by the green trace.
 The mains input was 230V/ 50Hz, and the voltage across the dimmer and load are approximately equal (~115V across each).